Eschatologue/CM_wiki/docs/class/rogue/justiciar.md

 #### Spell Slots

-The [Justiciar Feature table] shows how many spell slots you have to cast your spells of level 1 and higher.
+The [Justiciar Spellcasting table] shows how many spell slots you have to cast your spells of level 1 and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a Long Rest.

 #### Prepared Spells of Level 1+

 You prepare the list of level 1+ spells that are available for you to cast with this feature.
 To start, choose three level 1 Cleric spells.

-The number of spells on your list increases as you gain Rogue levels, as shown in the Prepared Spells column of the [Justiciar Feature table].
-Whenever that number increases, choose additional Cleric spells until the number of spells on your list matches the number in the [Justiciar Feature table].
+The number of spells on your list increases as you gain Rogue levels, as shown in the Prepared Spells column of the [Justiciar Spellcasting table].
+Whenever that number increases, choose additional Cleric spells until the number of spells on your list matches the number in the [Justiciar Spellcasting table].
 The chosen spells must be of a level for which you have spell slots.
 For example, if you're a level 7 Rogue, your list of prepared spells can include five Cleric spells of level 1 or 2 in any combination.

 #### Changing your Prepared Spells